maximylius/quetzal_berlin/README.md

 # quetzal Berlin
 This open source project is a macroscopic passenger transport model for the region of Germany.
 It supports research aimed at designing an integrated, renewable energy system with mobility behaviour insights.

-It uses the quetzal transport modelling framework: https://github.com/systragroup/quetzal
+It uses the quetzal transport modelling framework: https://github.com/systragroup/quetzal and is based on https://github.com/marlinarnz/quetzal_germany and https://github.com/systragroup/quetzal_paris.

 The method is oriented towards classical four-step transport modelling.
 Focus lies on mode choice by using a purpose-segmented logit model.